A Freezer May Change My Life

 Best Laid Plans:

-But around suppertime, I was feeling a little queasy, probably due to Miss Ivy’s earlier antics, which I’ll go into in a bit.
-So I opted to see if I could be on my feet long enough to just make scrambled eggs and toast.
+But around suppertime, I was feeling a little queasy.
+So I opted to make scrambled eggs and toast.

-I broke the eggs and sloshed almond milk over them, pouring out a bit too much.
-So I mixed in a couple more eggs to get it to a reasonable consistency.
-That made four, yes four scrambled eggs for me to eat.
+I broke the eggs and sloshed almond milk over them, accidentally pouring out a bit too much.
+So I mixed in a couple more eggs to give it a better consistency.

 I sat down at the table and stared down at that plate full of scrambled eggs and thought: If I was queasy before, this will probably topple me over the edge.